@xona-labs/xpay

 json@xona-labs/xpay

-The host then exposes seven tools: xpay_discover, xpay_use, xpay_do, xpay_transfer, xpay_balance, xpay_history, xpay_guardrail.
+The host then exposes seven tools: xpay_discover, xpay_use, xpay_do, xpay_transfer, xpay_balance, xpay_report, xpay_guardrail.

 Guardrails